The Four Phases of Employee Experience

 What are the phases of employee experience?

-Our Peakon dataset contains over thirty-five million data points of employee feedback from hundreds of companies around the world.
-This has allowed us to identify universal trends in how the concerns of employees change throughout their tenure.
+Our Peakon dataset contains more than 144 million data points of employee feedback from 1000+ companies in 160 countries around the world.
+This allows us to identify universal trends in how the concerns of employees change throughout their tenure.

 We discovered four distinct stages in the employee journey, each demonstrating the shifting needs of employees from onboarding to exit.